andb0t/MLlab/docs/README.md

 ## Implemented algorithms
-This section gives some impressions of what the implemented algorithms can perform and how to use the API.
+This section gives some impressions of the usage and what the implemented algorithms can perform.

-Please consult the [API](https://andb0t.github.io/MLlab/api/index.html) for detailed and up-to-date information on the algorithms, e.g. the implemented hyper parameters.
+Please consult the [API](https://andb0t.github.io/MLlab/api/index.html) for detailed and up-to-date information on the algorithms, e.g. the extensive list of implemented hyper parameters.